robert-b-idus/workmanager/README.md

 ```
 ## Example project: wmTest

-registers onStartWork and onStopWork handlers on FormCreate.
+Registers onStartWork and onStopWork handlers on FormCreate.
+These are called from the system when a work is scheduled to run.

 OnStartWork is called from workmanager and starts a delphi-thread(1) and waits for it

 OnStopWork stops the delphi-thread(1)

 Work is scheduled upon app backgrounding.